wp-plugins/gtranslate/readme.txt

 Donate link: http://edo.webmaster.am/gtranslate
 Tags: widget, plugin, sidebar, google, translate, translation, automatic translator, google translate, ajax translator, jquery translator
 Requires at least: 2.3
-Tested up to: 2.9
+Tested up to: 3.0
-Stable tag: 1.0.4
+Stable tag: 1.0.5

 Get translations with a single click between 58 languages (more than 98% of internet users) on your website!

 == Description ==

 This module uses Google power to translate your web page.
 With 58 available languages your site will be available to more than 98% of internet users.
+Visit http://edo.webmaster.am/gtranslate for more details and features.

 * Hides "Suggest better translation" pop-up
 * Hides Google top frame after translation